kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 There's none of the [modifier keywords](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) that C# has, which means you can leave your `private protected`s and `private internal`s on the shelf.

+In Go, there is only "private to your package"- and "exported to the world"-levels of privacy.

 At first glance, this might seem unsophisticated, or too dumbed-down for a "real" language.

 Sleep on it a little bit, and get back to me.
 It'll sit a little better with you tomorrow, and a little better the day after that.